rl-institut/offgridders/docs/Home.rst

 * Standalone solutions with low capacity (eg. SHS)
 * Backup electricity supply systems ensuring reliable supply of consumers connected to weak grids

-A description of these different electricity systems is provided in `Github wiki: Exemplary electricity supply systems <https://github.com/smartie2076/simulator_grid-connected_micro_grid/wiki/Exemplary-electricity-supply-systems>`_ .
+A description of these different electricity systems is provided in **Exemplary electricity supply systems**.

-For setting-up **Offgridders** on your operating system, please check the `Github wiki: Installation <https://github.com/smartie2076/simulator_grid-connected_micro_grid/wiki/Installation>`_.

 Features of Offgridders
 ------------------------